About Us

 Victoria Rodriguez (she/they) is a mixed neurodivergent queer femme, descendant of colonial Christian settlers, African Diaspora and Indigenous Maya.
 Born to the Southside of Providence and the child of newly arrived immigrants of São Miguel & Guatemala, Victoria has evolved into an Intersectional Human and Environmental Rights Activist and Community Organizer.
 She has worked for over a decade in direct service to RI’s most marginalized communities in a variety of capacities gaining access with a BA in Sociology from Albertus Magnus College.
 For the past five years Victoria has focused her activism as a Social Justice Facilitator co-founding Facilitate Change where she uses the power of community organizing in her mission to reclaim access to a healthy quality of life, for all kin across the four directions.
 She currently serves as Co Founder & Change Facilitator for Facilitate Change.

-Kunal Vasudev (she/they) is a Southern person from the wonderful city of Charlotte, NC, where her passion for creating spaces for storytelling and social justice was sparked during her high school days.
-Throughout their brief time in the world, she has worked directly with young people and created and implemented operation systems at City Year, managed federal grants for Providence Public Schools, and researched and developed policy for Providence City Councilors.
+Kunal Vasudev (she/her) is a Southern person from the wonderful city of Charlotte, NC, where her passion for creating spaces for storytelling and social justice was sparked during her high school days.
+Throughout her brief time in the world, she has worked directly with young people and created and implemented operation systems at City Year, managed federal grants for Providence Public Schools, and researched and developed policy for Providence City Councilors.
 All of her work is tied together with a single thread: to support, elevate, and bring people to the table, especially those who are normally refused a seat.
-They are driven by the belief that true change, whether personal or systemic, can only happen through bringing people together and hearing all voices and stories.
+She is driven by the belief that true change, whether personal or systemic, can only happen through bringing people together and hearing all voices and stories.
 Only then can a common purpose be found and connection be created.
 She holds a Master’s in Urban Education Policy from Brown University and a Bachelor’s in Political Science from NC State.
 Kunal currently serves as a Change Facilitator for Facilitate Change.

 Sophia Wright (they/them) is a native Rhode Islander with a background in anti-racist community organizing.
 In 2013 Sophia graduated with a Bachelor’s degree in American Studies, Comparative Race and Ethnicities.
 Through their studies they were introduced to Critical Race Theory and developed the strong conviction that all radical work must happen in community with others.
 Since then they have engaged in community spaces doing organizing and political education around various social justice issues.
 They have 5 years of experience with facilitating in community organizing spaces and facilitating educational workshops on the histories of race, identity and oppression.
 Their organizing work has ranged from work with immigrants and undocumented folks, to work with formerly incarcerated folks–demanding their rights outside of the prison and challenging the inhumane conditions within the prison–to organizing against police abuse and racial profiling in Providence.